k-urtica/release-viewer/README.md

 ## 🎯 Future Plans

+- **✅ Pagination for large repositories** - Implemented with infinite scroll
 - Remove ungh and use direct GitHub API access with personal tokens
-- Pagination for large repositories
-- Search suggestions
+- Search suggestions and autocomplete
+- Enhanced filtering and sorting options
-- UI improvements
+- UI improvements and accessibility enhancements